clinia/useful-scripts/git/README.md

 # Git Scripts Setup

-This repository provides custom Git functions and aliases to enhance your Git workflows.
+This directory provides custom Git functions and aliases to enhance your Git workflows.
 Follow the instructions below to set up and use these scripts.

 ## Installation